dwrobel/flatcam/README.md

 - small changes in the TclCommands: MillDrills, MillSlots, DrillCNCJob: the new parameter for tolerance is now named: tooldia
 - cleaned up the 'About FlatCAM' window, started to give credits for the translation team
+- started to add an application splash screen

 11.09.2019